awsdocs/amazon-appstream2-developer-guide/doc_source/home-folders.md

 appstream2-36fb080bb8-us-west-2-123456789012
 ```

 As mentioned earlier, disabling home folders for stacks does not delete any user content stored in the Amazon S3 bucket\.
 To permanently delete user content, an administrator with adequate access must do so from the Amazon S3 console\.
 AppStream 2\.0 adds a bucket policy that prevents accidental deletion of the bucket\.
-For more information, see [IAM Policies and the Amazon S3 Bucket for Home Folders and Application Settings Persistence](controlling-access.md#s3-iam-policy)\.
+For more information, see [Using IAM Policies to Manage Administrator Access to the Amazon S3 Bucket for Home Folders and Application Settings Persistence](s3-iam-policy.md)\.

 #### Additional Resources<a name="home-folders-admin-additional"></a>